tomcotter7/gpt-cotts/notes.md

 In fp32 we require more memory: $memory_{model} = (4 bytes/param) \cdot (No.params)$.

 There is also memory required for inference: $TotalMemory_{Inference} \approx (1.2) \cdot ModelMemory$.

+So for example, Llama2-70b at fp16/bf16 requires around 168GB of RAM (most likely slightly more - so 200GB of RAM).

 	- [LLM Inference Math](https://kipp.ly/transformer-inference-arithmetic/)